Alexander Coucoulas: Personal background

 His Ionian-Greek immigrant parents were born in the Biblical city of Smyrna.
 His single-parent father, Demetrios (James) Koukoulas (as a maimed Smyrnaean Greek soldier), was rescued from the coastal waters of the Aegean sea by a Japanese naval cruiser while in view and during the devastating fire of Smyrna in September 1922.
-The Japanese cruiser brought him to Pereaus, Greece where he immigrated to The United States via Ellis Island on the SS King Alexander in November of that same year.Dobkin, Marjorie Housepian.
-Smyrna 1922: The Destruction of a City.
-New York: Harcourt Brace Jovanovich, 1971; 2nd ed.
-Kent, Ohio: Kent State University Press, 1988, pp.102,174,117-121.
+The Japanese cruiser brought him to Pereaus, Greece where he immigrated to The United States via Ellis Island on the SS King Alexander in November of that same year.